MichaelGallo/Favola/README.md

 An action is defined by starting an identifier with an @ sign.
 Giving a name to the action makes it explicit by default (unless prefixed with the `Implicit` attribute).
 During gameplay, any named actions of the object(s) currently in focus will be shown along the bottom of the game window.
 Omitting a name makes the action implicit, which means it will be performed immediately when the object that owns it becomes focused.
 An example of an implicit action would be looking around when the player enters a new location.
 An action identifier is required only in order to trigger the action from hypertext, otherwise it can be omitted.

 For example, if there's a `@"Smell"` action defined for the object currently in focus, a clickable "Smell" text will appear in the bottom action bar.
 You can use this mechanism to define actions you don't want to integrate into the hypertext itself.
 Instead of writing "In the vase, there's a bouquet of flowers.
 You could try <u>smelling</u> them." you can simply write "In the vase, there's a bouquet of flowers." and add a `@"Smell flowers"` action.
-This way the text reads more like a normal book rather than a CYOA.
+This way the text reads more like a normal book rather than a Twine game.

 ### Action Attributes